pdtran3k6/resume/README.md

 # resume
 Different version of my resume as an undergrad at University of Waterloo.
-Practice for standard code review process using Review Board
+Practice for Amazon code review process (1 commit per branch)

-Updated May 5, 2016
+Updated May 9, 2016